f-droid/fdroid-website/_docs/How_to_update_an_app.md

 use many branches, I'll often visit the source code site too).

--   Take a note of the current version according to the developer &ndash; a clue is often written above the Current Version in the metadata.
+-   Take a note of the current version according to the developer &ndash; a clue is often written above the CurrentVersion in the metadata.
 To visit Google Play quickly to get the version name there, install w3m and add this function `gplay() { w3m play.google.com/store/apps/details/?id="$@" ;}` to your bashrc.
 Then you can just do
     `gplay package-name`.
-If you find that the version is greater than the Current Version in the metadata, update it right away (unless there are any beta or test builds currently activated)
+If you find that the version is greater than the CurrentVersion in the metadata, update it right away (unless there are any beta or test builds currently activated)
--   If the Current Version in the metadata (especially in the case of the update check mode RepoManifest) is greater than on Google Play or the download page, you may not need to update and can just add a dummy build version e.g `Build Version:1.2,34,!not
+-   If the CurrentVersion in the metadata (especially in the case of the update check mode RepoManifest) is greater than on Google Play or the download page, you may not need to update and can just add a dummy build version e.g `Build Version:1.2,34,!not